counterfactual/monorepo/packages/specs/source/protocols/update.md

 ## Roles

 Two users run the protocol.
-They are designated as `initiating` and `responding`.
+They are designated as `initiating` and `responder`.

 ## Messages